 Product Design Theory 300 seeks to provide students with the necessary perspectives to approach their fields of practice by investigating current theoretical topics, practical trends and relevant technologies that directly inform methods and techniques used in their practical subjects.
 Students will gain knowledge of the intended users, safety, sustainability, the materials and methods of manufacturing and the environment or system in which this product will operate, design management and personal development planning in order to understand the Industrial Design/Product Design environment.
-This course endeavours to equip students with a deeper understanding of materials placing special focus on the link between design and materiality building on the base understanding established in second year.
+This course endeavours to equip students with a deeper understanding and application of the product design process.